williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 In quantum mechanics, particles exist in superpositions until measured.
 We know that.
 But here's the million-dollar question: **what exactly causes the measurement?** What makes a quantum probability wave collapse into a definite state?

-Eugene Wigner—a Nobel Prize-winning physicist, mind you—proposed a radical answer: **consciousness itself.**
+Eugene Wigner, a Nobel Prize-winning physicist, proposed a radical answer: **consciousness itself.**

 When *you* observe a quantum system, Wigner argued, *your consciousness* causes the wave function to collapse.
-The act of being aware—of observing—transforms possibility into actuality.
+The act of being aware, of observing, transforms possibility into actuality.

 **Your mind creates reality.**